champagne

 My only regret is that I have not drunk more champagne in my life”

-Where better to experience the Weekend Wine Life than the most glamorous effervescent drink of them all; Champagne.
+Where better to experience the Weekend Wine Life than with the most glamorous, effervescent drink of them all…Champagne.

-Here's the best part: A visit to this prestigious wine region doesn't have to break the bank—or require time off work.
+Here's the best part: A visit to this prestigious wine region doesn't have to break the bank, or require time off work.

 the info